pangeo-data/escience-2022/tutorial/before/setup.md

 :::{note}
 After the FOSS4G workshop, you can continue to use the resources, but note that we would probably modify the service and things might not work from time to time.
 We would appreciate you get in touch with us to give us some feedback and be informed of the platform evolution.
+You can do this through [Github Discussions](https://github.com/pangeo-data/foss4g-2022/discussions).

 You can also contribtue to "the Pangeo show and tell" online meetups.
 :::